DUI Bail Overview

-If you are arrested for a DUI in El Dorado County, you will have to post a bond before you are released from jail.
+If you are arrested for a DUI, you will have to post a bond before you are released from jail.

 How Bail Works